 High voltage power is dangerous and should be handled with care.
 If you don’t know what you are doing, please hire an electrician to help.
 It’s possible it will save you a lot of headaches and trouble in the future.

-Also, if you having an issue with your home theater system tripping breakers, then definitely hire a professional.
+Also, if you having an issue with your home theater system tripping breakers, then definitely hire a professional or check out our troubleshooting tutorial.
 They can come out and advise what is necessary to provide ample power to your system.
 Whether it’s running a dedicated line for your system or installing a higher amp breaker in your electrical panel.

 It’s worth the money to hire someone who truly knows what they are doing.